-Rank 4 stands: Generally, no control is required for mature stands.
-Regenerated stands affected by Western gall rust or root collar weevils may require site treatments.
-Contact Alberta.
+Rank 4 stands: Regenerated stands requiring treatment due to infestation from Western gall rust or root collar weevils shall contact Alberta.

 - 10.1.3 Insect and disease assessment information shall be utilized in the CA. Where a CA is not required, the assessment information will be used to develop the GDP.
-Where new infestations are found, or for known infestations already sequenced through the SHS, they shall be addressed in the FHP. - 10.1.4 Any infestation of Rank 1 agents and all data must be reported to Alberta immediately. - 10.1.5 Where dues relief is requested, mistletoe infected stands must be surveyed using an acceptable rating system (e.g., Hawksworth system).
+Where new infestations are found, or for known infestations already sequenced through the SHS, they shall be addressed in the FHP. - 10.1.4 Any infestation of Rank 1 agents and all data must be reported to Alberta. - 10.1.5 Where dues relief is requested, mistletoe infected stands must be surveyed using an acceptable rating system (e.g., Hawksworth system).